Fa11out: Career

 The group collaborate with Optiv, BTK, CZA, Cause 4 Concern, Vegas BCUK & Bad Company UK on graphics, music videos and new music releases.
 They are close collaborators with Drop Sensei from Serbia with a collective goal to popularize drum and bass in Balkan region.
-In 2017 Senad opened Skinlab tattoo studio in hometown Tuzla along with DJ Optiv performance.
+In 2017 Senad opened Skinlab tattoo studio in his hometown Tuzla along with DJ Optiv performance.
 During 2018 they founded Art Distrikt a DIY space dedicated to visual arts, graffiti and music in one of the oldest street in Tuzla.
 They performed at the EXIT 2019 with Chase & Status and Dub FX for UKF 10th anniversary.